-What to wear for family beach photos?
+What to wear for Family Beach Photos?

-Fabrics: cotton and linen materials are lightweight, breathable, and ideal for Florida's humid climate.
+Cotton and linen materials are lightweight, breathable, and ideal for Florida's humid climate.
 You'll want to avoid heavy jackets or clothing that can absorb and hold water, especially if you plan on getting your feet wet during the session!
 Feel free to throw in a cardigan or sweater, however, for photo sessions during the morning or evening.

-Fit: of course, when planning an outfit for beach pictures, one of the most important goals is to be comfortable in your own clothes.
+Of course, when planning an outfit for beach pictures, one of the most important goals is to be comfortable in your own clothes.
 If you feel self-conscious in your outfit, it's going to show up in your photos.
 Keep this in mind when styling your fit, and take care not to choose anything that's too tight, restrictive, or just plain uncomfortable.
 The great advantage of family beach picture sessions is that you don't need to dress up super formally for them, so it's easy to find a comfortable outfit; some flip-flops, shorts, and a nice polo will do marvelously.

-Accessories: lastly, let's talk about accessorizing your family photo outfit.
+Lastly, let's talk about accessorizing your family photo outfit.
 Little accessories like jewelry or bracelets are a great way to add a personal touch to matching outfits, but I would offer a word of caution: don't bring anything to the beach that you aren't comfortable losing.
 The last thing you want to happen at the end of your photo session is to discover a sentimental earring or necklace is missing.
 It's also a good idea to bring a 'beach bag' that everyone can put their phones, wallets or any other things you don't want getting wet or sandy while the photography is happening.

-Best colors for Family Beach Photos:
+Best colors for Family Beach Photos

-Colors to Avoid: you're really only limited by your imagination when it comes to choosing color schemes for a beach portrait session with your family.
-With that said, there's some colors that you might want to wear to a beach portrait session.
+Colors to Avoid: You're really only limited by your imagination when it comes to choosing color schemes for a beach portrait session with your family.
+With that said, there's some colors that you might not want to wear to a beach portrait session.
 Those would be neon colors, and large prints/patterned designs.
 The reason being is that these colors and designs are very eye-catching and can take away the attention from the people wearing the clothes.

-Colors that photograph well: if you want some simple color ideas for your beach photoshoot, colors that match the local environment are a safe bet.
+Colors that photograph well: If you want some simple color ideas for your beach photoshoot, colors that match the local environment are a safe bet.
 Pastel blues, teals, and reds can photograph very well on the beach.

 Austen Hunter Photography is a Pensacola, Florida photographer who specializes in senior picture photography, beach photography, fashion photography, graduation photography, military portrait photography and headshot photography in a bold, graphic style, from Destin and 30A Florida, to Pensacola to Orange Beach and Gulf Shores Alabama.
 Austen Hunter has been published internationally and is known for his bold, graphic, and clean photographic style.
 He uses a variety of both natural light and off-camera flash to capture images.
 People usually book Austen for outdoor portrait sessions or sessions conducted at his home studio.